OkGoDoIt/OpenAI-API-dotnet/README.md

 chat.AppendUserInput("Is this an animal?
 House");
 chat.AppendExampleChatbotOutput("No");

-// now let's ask it a question' chat.AppendUserInput("Is this an animal?
+// now let's ask it a question chat.AppendUserInput("Is this an animal?
 Dog");
 // and get the response
 string response = await chat.GetResponseFromChatbotAsync();